582-41W-VA/Project-OMS/02-Proposal.md

 **Key Features of Our OMS Solution:**
 - Order entry capabilities with assignment options for departments or employees.
 - Sorting and management features for employees to update order progress.
-- Notifications for impending delays to prioritize critical orders.
 - Reporting tools for tracking order status and performance metrics.

 **Implementation Timeline:**